Fox's Book of Martyrs

 Martin

-Thursday by the pope's censure, shortly after Easter speedeth
+Maunday Thursday by the pope's censure, shortly after Easter speedeth his

-his journey toward Worms, where the said Luther, appearing before the emperor
+journey toward Worms, where the said Luther, appearing before the emperor and

 Luther

-order, gentlemen, priests, and the commonalty, who frequented his lodging until
+priests, and the commonalty, who frequented his lodging until night.

 He

-great number of people, and almost smothered for the press that was there.
-Then
+of people, and almost smothered for the press that was there.
+Then after, when

 Martin

-stomach, and Christian constancy.
-"Considering your sovereign majesty, and
+stoutness of stomach, and Christian constancy.
+"Considering your sovereign

-your honors, require a plain answer; this I say and profess as resolutely as I
+majesty, and your honors, require a plain answer; this I say and profess as

-may, without doubting or sophistication, that if I be not convinced by
+resolutely as I may, without doubting or sophistication, that if I be not

-testimonies of the Scriptures (for I believe not the pope, neither his general
+convinced by testimonies of the Scriptures (for I believe not the pope, neither

-Councils, which have erred many times, and have been contrary to themselves),
+his general Councils, which have erred many times, and have been contrary to

-my conscience is so bound and captivated in these Scriptures and the Word of
+themselves), my conscience is so bound and captivated in these Scriptures and

-God, that I will not, nor may not revoke any manner of thing; considering it is
+the Word of God, that I will not, nor may not revoke any manner of thing;

 The